Multi-plant Coordination in the US Beef Packing Industry

 Christopher C. Pudenz, Lee L. Schulz

 U.S. beef packers openly began employing multi-plant coordination during the last decade.
-This paper adapts the Salop Circular City framework to demonstrate that beef packers effectively implementing multi-plant coordination can eliminate intra-firm forces causing correlation between downstream beef prices and upstream fed cattle prices.
-Taken together with market concentration, geography and transportation cost effects, alternative marketing arrangements, and cattle cycles and related beef packer capacity utilization, multi-plant coordination helps explain farm-to-wholesale beef price spreads that remain wide absent any obvious market shocks.
-Such beef price spread behavior has been observed in 2021, during which beef prices have been seemingly unhinged from fed cattle prices.
-We further demonstrate that adding a single strategically-located packing plant, owned by a different firm, can restore the correlation between beef prices and fed cattle prices.
-Overall, our results have implications for current policy and industry deliberations and also suggest avenues for future research.
+Using the Salop Circular City framework, we demonstrate that this leads to wider spreads between downstream beef prices and upstream fed cattle prices.
+Taken together with market concentration, geography and transportation costs, alternative marketing arrangements, and cattle cycles and related beef packer capacity utilization, multi-plant coordination helps explain farm-to-wholesale beef price spreads that have remained wide absent any obvious market shocks.
+We find that, as cattle inventories decline, a multi-plant coordinator will permanently shut down a plant before a plant run as an individual profit center will shut down, which is consistent with packer behavior in recent years.
+We further demonstrate that adding a strategically-located packing plant, owned by a different firm, can narrow the price spread.
+Our results add new underpinnings to ongoing policy discussions.